About

 you get a firsthand look at why and how films get made and what

 elements make a good screenplay.
-Says columnist Liz Smith, "A celebration and a sharp
+Says columnist Liz Smith, "A

-analysis of the screenwriter's art… gossipy enough to enchant the
+celebration and a sharp analysis of the screenwriter's art… gossipy

-customers in the balcony, but it is also authoritative and
+enough to enchant the customers in the balcony, but it is also

-outspoken.
-You'll
+authoritative and outspoken.
+You'll be fascinated."

 What people say:

-"How on earth did the same person
+"How on earth did the same

-sitting down at a bar next to him and getting a chance to ask.
-This book
+Man)?
+Imagine sitting down at a bar next to him and getting a chance

-is that conversational – chatty, filled with vivid anecdotes, revealing
+to ask.
+This book is that conversational – chatty, filled with

-industry secrets.
-Part self-effacing memoir, part how-to for writing
+vivid anecdotes, revealing industry secrets.
+Part self-effacing

-screenplays, and a window into how the levers of power worked in
+memoir, part how-to for writing screenplays, and a window into how

-Hollywood, this book is a stone-cold classic." — Los Angeles Times
+classic." — Los Angeles Times

 "One third of the book talks